 - Advanced alarms and diagnostics for predictive maintenance

-- Precise and repeatable flow of the four gases to maintain recipe control through the industry proven Brooks Instrument mass flow controllers known for stable and reliable gas flow control and measurement
+- Precise and repeatable flow of the four gases to maintain recipe control through the industry proven Brooks Instrument mass flow controllers known for stable and reliable gas flow measurement and control

-Given the process requirements and desired features of the cultured-meat company, Brooks Instrument offered the Premium Biotech SLA with EtherNet/IP protocol.
+Given the process requirements of the cultured meat company, the flow experts at Brooks Instrument recommended the SLA Series Biotech mass flow controllers with the Premium options package and the EtherNet/IP protocol.
 Through the EtherNet/IP protocol, the end-user can connect directly to the PLC.
-Since the Biotech package has many advanced alarms and diagnostics, the end-user can configure the PLC to monitor for restricted flow, backstreaming and many other adverse process conditions.
+Since the SLA Series mass flow meter and controller offers many advanced alarms and diagnostics that provide data to manage your process better, the end-user can configure the PLC to monitor for errors such as restricted flow, backstreaming and many other adverse process conditions.
 For instance, if an alarm goes off due to a restricted flow upstream in the process, the technician can resolve the issue immediately preventing unnecessary waste and system maintenance thus improving overall yield.

-Another featured advantage of the SLA Biotech Series is the enhanced valve tuning that offers bubble tight shut-off and an extended range of control, up to 250:1 turn down.
-This allows the OEM to reduce the number of overall MFC’s required for air or oxygen streams.
-Further, the end-user will benefit by having less units to maintain, which will aid in reducing the total cost of ownership.
+Another advantage of the SLA Series Biotech mass flow controller is the enhanced valve tuning that offers a bubble tight shut-off and an extended range of control, up to 250:1 turndown.
+This allows the OEM to reduce the number of overall mass flow controllers required for air or oxygen streams.
+Further, the end-user will benefit by having fewer units to maintain, which will aid in reducing the total cost of ownership.

-In the cell cultured meat process, using the Brooks International SLA Biotech MFC offers many advantages for the customer to produce their product in a stable, repeatable environment with minimal downtime.
-In this example, the Brooks Instrument MFC meets the end-user’s and OEM’s needs at every level, solving pain points in the process overlay with increased turn-down and providing the customers peace of mind with certificates required for compliance and through the advanced alarms and diagnostics, all while minimizing the TCO for extended savings over the life of the equipment.
+In the cell cultured meat process, using Brooks Instrument SLA Series Biotech mass flow controllers offers several advantages for the customer to produce their product in a stable, repeatable environment with minimal downtime.
+In this example, the Brooks Instrument mass flow controller solves customer pain points by offering increased turndown, the necessary certificates required for compliance and advanced alarms and diagnostics, all while minimizing the total cost of ownership, for extended savings over the life of the equipment.

-As the cultured-meat industry continues to grow rapidly, with its proven reputation, Brooks Instrument is ready to provide support and expert knowledge of bioreactors and critical gas flow control so end-users and OEMs can help fulfill the global food supply.
+As the cultured meat industry continues to grow rapidly, Brooks Instrument, with its proven reputation in precision flow measurement and control, is ready to provide expert knowledge of critical gas flow control in bioreactors to support the growing demand of the global food supply.